Ciaran1981/geospatial-learn/README.rst

 Step 2.

-Conda is very handy at managing packages, hence this stage, as some of these are external to python or themselves have multiple depends.
+Conda is very handy at managing packages, hence the 2 stage install, as some of these are external to python or themselves have multiple depends.

 Next, type the following (in the same terminal).

 .. code-block:: bash

-   install_conda_packages.bat
+   .\install_conda_packages.bat

+If you run into problems here, such as certain packages unavailable with Python 3.5/6, I suggest creating a conda environment with python 3.4, then following the above procedure.
+At the time of writing for example (31/08/17), gdal is not available in py3.5+ on windows anaconda and py3.6 on linux platforms.

 Development
 -----------